We are the Dark Arts Journal and we exist to publish and promote upcoming and emerging voices in the field of Gothic Studies.

 : Dr Andrew Smith, Reader in Nineteenth Century Literature (University of Sheffield)

-: Prof Angela Wright, Professor of Romantic Literature (University of Sheffield) and President of the International Gothic Association
+: Prof Angela Wright, Professor of Romantic Literature (University of Sheffield)

 : Dr Catherine Wynne, Senior Lecturer in English (University of Hull)